Azure-Samples/Passwordless-Connections-for-Java-Apps/JakartaEE/websphere/README.md

 * Create a Data Source in WebLogic Server, using the user defined managed identity.
 * Deploy the application in WebLogic Server, referencing the existing Data Source.
 It is recommended that the application doesn't deploy the Data Source, as it could impersonate another application just by knowing the managed identity clientId.

-### Deploy WebLogic Server
+### Deploy WebSphere

-This sample assumes that WebLogic Server was deployed using any of the available solutions described [here](https://docs.microsoft.com/azure/virtual-machines/workloads/oracle/oracle-weblogic).
-For this sample it was deployed using [Oracle WebLogic Server with Admin Server](https://docs.microsoft.com/azure/virtual-machines/workloads/oracle/oracle-weblogic#oracle-weblogic-server-with-admin-server).
+This sample assumes that WebSphere  was deployed using any of the available solutions described [here](https://learn.microsoft.com/en-us/azure/developer/java/ee/websphere-family).
+For this sample it was deployed using _IBM WebSphere Application Server Single Instance_

-It is not the purpose of this sample to explain all the instructions for each of the available offerings.
-Some of the offerings don't provide the Administrator Server and may require to perform some of the steps using other tools instead of the portal as it is shown in this sample.

 #### Deploy using the available templates

-As mentioned above, in this sample it is used the [Oracle WebLogic Server with Admin Server](https://docs.microsoft.com/azure/virtual-machines/workloads/oracle/oracle-weblogic#oracle-weblogic-server-with-admin-server) template.
-To deploy it on azure just open the following link: https://portal.azure.com/#create/oracle.20191009-arm-oraclelinux-wls-admin20191009-arm-oraclelinux-wls-admin.
+To deploy it on azure just open the following [link](https://ms.portal.azure.com/#create/ibm-usa-ny-armonk-hq-6275750-ibmcloud-aiops.2022-01-07-twas-base-single-server2022-01-07-twas-base-single-server).
 It will open the Azure portal.

 ![Oracle WebLogic Server with Admin Server](./media/wls-azure-1.png)